dragoshomner/spring-university/README.md

-# Spring Ticketing Project for University
+# Spring Train Ticketing Project for University

 This project is a REST API built in String Boot using Controller-Service-Repository layers and providing a way to clients to view travels, find routes between two cities, check trains disponibility and buy tickets.
 Being mainly built for educational purpuses, during the implementation I mostly focused on scalable design patterns, testing, code readability and learning / using the newest technologies.